RaoNikitha/raonikitha.github.io/_pages/about.md

 Meet my puppy, [Flynn](\images\flynn.jpg){:target="_blank"}!!
 Follow Flynn's adventures on [Instagram](https://www.instagram.com/flynn.poochon/)!

-**UPDATE: I am on the job market looking for full time research based industry roles starting mid 2025!
+**UPDATE: I am on the job market looking for research based industry roles starting mid 2025!
 Please reach out if you think I'd be a good fit for your team.
 Here is my [CV](\files\NikithaRao_CV.pdf).**

 ## News
 * [Oct 2024] Invited to attend the [Dagstuhl Seminar on Automated Programming and Program Repair](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/24431) as a Young Researcher!